Building Coq Projects¶

 to compute the

-dependencies among the files part of a Coq project.
+dependencies among the files part of a Rocq project.

 Split compilation of native computation files¶